Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

-The matrices $E_0$ to $E_{m-1}$ were produced by the rightward-intial algorithm, so they are of shape $E_L$ or $\hat{E}_L$ depending on the arrow directions.
-They can be used to commute the $L_\gamma$ factor all the way to the left.
+The matrices $E_0$ to $E_{m-1}$ were produced by the rightward-initial algorithm, so they can be used to commute the $L_m$ factor all the way to the left.
 This process is very similar to the second sweep of the rightward-initial algorithm.
-Similarly, the matrices $E_{m}$ to $E_{n-1}$ are of shape $E_U$ or $\hat{E}_U$.
-These matrices can be used to commute the $U_\gamma$ factor towards the right in a manner similar to the second sweep of the leftward-initial algorithm.
+Similarly, the matrices $E_{m+1}$ to $E_{n-1}$ were produced by the leftward initial algorithm, and can be used to commute the $U_m$ factor towards the right in a manner similar to the second sweep of the leftward-initial algorithm.

-These propagated factors can now be multiplied and we get one lower triangular factor $\tilde{L}_\gamma$ on the left auxiliary edge and one upper triangular factor $\tilde{U}_\gamma$ on the right auxiliary edge leaving a permuation matrix $P_\gamma$ in the center auxiliary edge.
-At this stage we can think of the result as the "LQU" factorization of the quiver $Q_\gamma$

-At this stage, we technically have a valid barcode factorization and if this is the entire quiver we could stop here, but since we want to apply this algorithm recursively, we want to convert this into the result of either a leftward-intial or rightward-initial algorithm.
-This can be done by propagating the permutation matrix $P_\gamma$ either leftwards or rightwards using the E matrix transformations discussed in \cref{sec:emat_tran}.
-If we wish to obtain the result of the rightward-initial algorithm, then we propagate right.
-Note this transforms the $E_U$ and $\hat{E}_U$ matrices in $Q_\beta$ to $E_L$ and $\hat{E}_L$.
-We will denote the transformed matrices by $\tilde{E}_{m}$ to $\tilde{E}_{n-1}$.
+We can perform change of bases on $V_0$ and $V_n$ to remove the $\tilde{L}_\alpha$ and $\tilde{U}_\beta$ terms, and obtain a valid barcode factorization of $Q_\gamma$.
+In order to apply this procedure recursively, we want to convert this into the result of either a leftward-initial or rightward-initial algorithm.
+This can be done by transforming the pivot matrix $Q_m$ to the appropriate form in \cref{prop:pivot_trans}, and then propagating the permutation matrix either leftwards or rightwards, repeatedly using the appropriate factorization in \cref{prop:pivot_trans}.

-We can now drop the auxiliary identity map in the center, to obtain the rightward-initial merge.

-Alternatively, we can also propagate the permutation matrix leftwards, to obtain the result of the leftward intial algorithm.
-This would transform the $E_L$ and $\hat{E}_L$ matrices into $E_U$ and $\hat{E}_U$ in $Q_\alpha$

-Note that the results are not exactly equal to the result you would obtain from applying either a rightward-intial or leftward-intial algorithm on the entire quiver.
-While the echelon matrices are of the right shape, the terminal matrices $\tilde{P}_{\gamma}\tilde{U}_{\gamma}$ or $\tilde{L}_{\gamma}\tilde{P}_{\gamma}$ appear in reversed order.
-However this does not matter if this is used to merge barcode factorizations at a higher level.
-At a higher level of the recursion, we would have the following product in the center auxiliary edge,
+Note that the results may not be exactly equal to the result obtained from applying either a rightward-initial or leftward-initial algorithm on the entire quiver.
+While the echelon matrices are of the right shape, the terminal matrices $P\tilde{U}_{\beta}$ or $\tilde{L}_{\alpha}P$ appear in reversed shape order.
+This does not affect our ability to merge barcode factorizations at a higher level.

-They can still be multiplied out and the LQU factorization can be performed without affecting the rest of the algorithm.

-Thus we have seen how a divide an conquer algorithm can be used to compute the barcode factorization of a quiver in two parts.
-We can now apply this recursively until the size of the quiver is small enough that it is more efficient to apply one of the sequential algorithms.
+We can now apply this recursively until the size of the quiver is small enough that it is more efficient to apply one of the sequential algorithms. \cref{alg:dq_barcode} gives the general version of the algorithm with arbitrary edge directions.